 Reimagined History for Your YA Readers

-Fatal Throne: The Wives of Henry VIII Tell All By by M. T. Anderson, Candace Fleming, Stephanie Hemphill, Lisa Ann Sandell, Jennifer Donnelly, Linda Sue Park, Deborah Hopkinson
+Fatal Throne: The Wives of Henry VIII Tell All By M. T. Anderson, Candace Fleming, Stephanie Hemphill, Lisa Ann Sandell, Jennifer Donnelly, Linda Sue Park, Deborah Hopkinson

 He was King Henry VIII, a charismatic and extravagant ruler obsessed with both his power as king and with siring a male heir.
 They were his queens—six ill-fated women, each bound for divorce, or beheading, or death.